niemopen/niem-naming-design-rules/ndr-feedback.md

 ## 3.3 Reuse of open standards

 - [x] JSON Schema as a non-normative method to validate the content of JSON or YAML messages?
-- [ ] Note about why JSON Schema is not a modeling formalism? **Maybe in section 3.5?**
+- [x] Note about why JSON Schema is not a modeling formalism? **Maybe in section 3.5?
+Yes.**

 ## 3.4 The NIEM metamodel

 - [x] Descriptions of class, datatype, properties

   - Start with a definition of property.
 A concept, idea, or thing.
 Appears as a field in a message and can contain subfields (for objects / object properties) or a value (for literals / data properties).
-  - Properties define semantics, types define structures
+  - Properties define semantics, types define structures **Needs more explanation.
+Seems XML-specific, perhaps**
     - One nc:PersonType type
       - Many different kinds of people in the model (properties) that share the same nc:PersonType structure
     - One nc:TextType type
       - Many different kinds of text elements in the model (properties) that share the same nc:TextType structure

-- [ ] No conceptual Type class as the parent of Class and Datatype?
+- [x] No conceptual Type class as the parent of Class and Datatype? **Added here but not in the detailed diagram**

 - [ ] Figure 3-3

-  - Add person as a top-level object?
+  - Add person as a top-level object? **Changed to Request message example**

 - [x] objects, properties, and literal values